Seixal: Transport

 The principal road network that crosses the municipality, guarantees the connections north to Almada and Lisbon, some 15 km away, in addition to Setúbal, including the A2 motorway.
 The A33 motorway also constitutes a vital variant along the Setúbal peninsula, allowing connection along two bridges over the Tagus, and facilitate inter-municipal commerce.

 The rail-lines connecting Lisbon to Fogueteiro, across the 25 April Bridge (Ponte 25 de Abril), reinforces these roadway connections.

 Inland navigation across the Tagus estuary is a vital link economically, as well as a tourist link, with catamaran service provided by Transtejo & Soflusa (with 15 minute service) to Cais do Sodré in Lisbon.

 A lowland community, Seixal provides bike paths along the bay that link Amora and Seixal, passing through the parishes of Seixal, Arrentela and Amora.

 Culture

-Throughout there are secular or religious celebrations that highlight the calendar year, including the Modern Music Festival of Corroios and Seixal Jazz.
+There are secular or religious celebrations throughout the year, including the Modern Music Festival of Corroios and Seixal Jazz.

-But, the primary event of the social year is the Avante!
-Festival, the annual festival of Portuguese Communist Party, that attracts hundreds of thousands of visitors.
-The event consists of a three-day music festival with hundreds of Portuguese and international bands and artists across five different stages, in addition to ethnographic demonstrations, gastronomy, social debates, books and music fair, the Avanteatro (theatre) and sporting events.
+The primary event of the social year is the Avante!
+Festival, the annual festival of Portuguese Communist Party, which attracts hundreds of thousands of visitors.
+This is a three-day music festival with hundreds of Portuguese and international bands and artists across five different stages, in addition to ethnographic demonstrations, gastronomy, social debates, books and music fair, the Avanteatro (theatre) and sporting events.
 Several foreign communist parties also participate.
 The events preparation begins following the conclusion of the annual festivities, through the initiative of party members and youth volunteers.

 Sport

-Seixalíada is the community's annual sporting event bringing together the region's athletes in various sporting activities from track to water event, forming a mini-Olympiad.
+Seixalíada is the community's annual sporting event, bringing together the region's athletes in various sporting activities from track to water event, forming a mini-Olympiad.